Meghan Markle and Prince Harry Are Having Another Baby

 Meghan wrote: “Losing a child means carrying an almost unbearable grief, experienced by many but talked about by few.
 In the pain of our loss, my husband and I discovered that in a room of 100 women, 10 to 20 of them will have suffered from miscarriage.
 Yet despite the staggering commonality of this pain, the conversation remains taboo, riddled with (unwarranted) shame, and perpetuating a cycle of solitary mourning.”

-It has not been revealed how far along in her pregnancy Meghan is, or when the baby is due.
+It has not been revealed how far along in her pregnancy Meghan, 39, is, or when the baby is due.

 This story will be updated...